Sheep: Health

 Sheep may fall victim to poisons, infectious diseases, and physical injuries.
-As a prey species, a sheep's system is adapted to hide the obvious signs of illness, to prevent being targeted by predators.
-However, some signs of ill health are obvious, with sick sheep eating little, vocalizing excessively, and being generally listless.
+As a prey species, sheep try to hide signs of illness, to prevent being targeted by predators.
+This can cause unobservant shepherds to miss signs of a sheep in need.
+However, some signs of ill health are obvious, with sick sheep eating little, lying down excessively, and being generally listless.

 Throughout history, much of the money and labor of sheep husbandry has aimed to prevent sheep ailments.
 Historically, shepherds often created remedies by experimentation on the farm.
 In some developed countries, including the United States, sheep lack the economic importance for drug companies to perform expensive clinical trials required to approve more than a relatively limited number of drugs for ovine use.
-However, extra-label drug use in sheep production is permitted in many jurisdictions, subject to certain restrictions.
-In the US, for example, regulations governing extra-label drug use in animals are found in 21 CFR (Code of Federal Regulations) Part 530.
-In the 20th and 21st centuries, a minority of sheep owners have turned to alternative treatments such as homeopathy, herbalism and even traditional Chinese medicine to treat sheep veterinary problems.
-Despite some favorable anecdotal evidence, the effectiveness of alternative veterinary medicine has been met with skepticism in scientific journals.
-The need for traditional anti-parasite drugs and antibiotics is widespread, and is the main impediment to certified organic farming with sheep.
+Extra-label drug use in sheep production is permitted in many jurisdictions, subject to certain restrictions.
+(Note: In the United States, for example, regulations governing extra-label drug use in animals are found in 21 CFR (Code of Federal Regulations) Part 530.)
+In the 20th and 21st centuries, a minority of sheep owners have turned to alternative treatments such as homeopathy and herbalism to treat sheep veterinary problems.
+The effectiveness of alternative veterinary medicine has been met with skepticism by agricultural scientists.
+Certified organic farming with sheep requires eschewing certain medications, resulting in some shepherds recommending keeping two flocks - the lucky and healthy sheep who aren't immediately treated and stay in the organic flock, while any sheep needing anti-parasite drugs or antibiotics are moved into a standard flock.

 Many breeders take a variety of preventive measures to ward off problems.
-The first is to ensure all sheep are healthy when purchased.
-Many buyers avoid outlets known to be clearing houses for animals culled from healthy flocks as either sick or simply inferior.
-This can also mean maintaining a closed flock, and quarantining new sheep for a month.
-Two fundamental preventive programs are maintaining good nutrition and reducing stress in the sheep.
+Regulating sheep intermixing can check the spread of disease from flock to flock.
+This can mean verifying sheep health before they are transferred or purchased, and quarantining new sheep for two or three weeks.
+Good nutrition and good sanitation also greatly improve sheep health.
+Avoiding poisons is important; common poisons sheep can encounter are pesticide sprays, inorganic fertilizer, motor oil, and radiator coolant containing ethylene glycol.

+Reducing stress in sheep is also important for their health.
 Restraint, isolation, loud noises, novel situations, pain, heat, extreme cold, fatigue and other stressors can lead to secretion of cortisol, a stress hormone, in amounts that may indicate welfare problems.
 Excessive stress can compromise the immune system.
 "Shipping fever" (pneumonic mannheimiosis, formerly called pasteurellosis) is a disease of particular concern, that can occur as a result of stress, notably during transport and (or) handling.
 Pain, fear and several other stressors can cause secretion of epinephrine (adrenaline).
 Considerable epinephrine secretion in the final days before slaughter can adversely affect meat quality (by causing glycogenolysis, removing the substrate for normal post-slaughter acidification of meat) and result in meat becoming more susceptible to colonization by spoilage bacteria.
-Because of such issues, low-stress handling is essential in sheep management.
-Avoiding poisoning is also important; common poisons are pesticide sprays, inorganic fertilizer, motor oil, as well as radiator coolant containing ethylene glycol.